MediaComem/comem-progweb-todo-api/README.md

-# ProgWeb Todo async/await challenge API
+# ProgWeb async/await challenge API
-A small Todo API with user authentication built on Bun, Elysia and Prisma.
+A small To-do API with user authentication built on Bun, Elysia and Prisma.